Auto-Sklearn 2.0: Hands-free AutoML via Meta-Learning: Part II: Automating Design Decisions in

 \subsubsection{Do we need per-dataset selection?}

 We first examine how much performance we gain by having a \modelselector{} to decide between different \automl{} strategies based on meta-features and how to construct this \modelselector{}, or whether it is sufficient to select a single strategy based on meta-training datasets.
-We compare the performance of the full system using a \modelselector{} to using a single, static strategy (single best) and both, the \modelselector{} and the single best, without the fallback mechanism for out-of-distribution datasets and give all results in Table~\ref{tab:RQ2:selector}.
-We also provide two further baselines.
-First, a random baseline, which randomly assigns a policy to a run.
-Second, an oracle baselines, which marks the lowest possible error that we practically achieved by a model.\footnote{We would like to note that the oracle performance can be unequal to zero, because we normalize the results using the single best test loss found for a single model to normalize the results.
-When evaluating the best policy on a dataset this most likely results in selecting a model on the validation set that is not the single best model on the test set we use to normalize data.}
+We compare the performance of the entire system using a \modelselector{} to using a single, static strategy (single best) and both, the \modelselector{} and the single best, without the fallback mechanism for out-of-distribution datasets and give all results in Table~\ref{tab:RQ2:selector}.
+We also provide two additional baselines: a random baseline, which randomly assigns a policy to a run and an oracle baseline, which marks the lowest possible error that can be achieved by any of the policies.\footnote{We would like to note that the oracle performance can be unequal to zero because we normalize the results using the single best test loss found for a single model to normalize the results.
+When evaluating the best policy on a dataset, this most likely results in selecting a model on the validation set that is not the single best model on the test set we use to normalize data.}

 First, we compare the performance of the \modelselector{} with the single best.
-We can observe that for 10 minutes there is a slight improvement in terms of performance, while the performance for 60 minutes is almost equal.
+We can observe that for 10 minutes, there is a slight improvement in terms of performance, while the performance for 60 minutes is almost equal.
 While there is no significant difference to the single best for 10 minutes, there is for 60 minutes.
 These numbers can be compared with Table~\ref{tab:portfolio:results} to see how we fare against picking a single policy by hand.
 We find that our proposed algorithm selection compares favorably, especially for the longer time horizon.

 Second, to study how much resources we need to spend on generating training data for our \modelselector{}, we consider three approaches: (P) only using the portfolio performance which we pre-computed and stored in the performance matrices as described in Section~\ref{ssec:portfolio:approach}, (P+BO) actually running \autosklearn{} using the portfolio and BO for $10$ and $60$ minutes, respectively, and (P+BO+E) additionally also constructing ensembles, which yields the most realistic meta-data.
 Running BO on all $\ndatasets$ datasets (P+BO) is by far more expensive than the table lookups (P); building an ensemble (P+BO+E) adds only several seconds to minutes on top compared to (P+BO).